ecotaxa/cytosense_to_ecotaxa_pipeline/README.md

 ### Several use of the same cytosense feature
-If you need to use the same cytosense feature several time in the mapping you can use the same name but with a different suffix: the suffix must be and id prefixed by a star.
+If you need to use the same cytosense feature several time in the mapping you can use the same name but with a different suffix: the suffix must be an id prefixed by a star.

 Ecotaxa have a column for date and a column for time, but in the Cytosense data there is only one feature containing both date and time.
 Then you need to split the feature in two store in two columns.